bhumikasinghrk/python-ds-algorithms/README.md

 #### First Duplicate

-Given an array a that contains only numbers in the range from 1 to a.length, find the first duplicate number for which the second occurrence has the minimal index.
+Given an array a that contains only numbers in the range from `1` to `a.length`, find the first duplicate number for which the second occurrence has the minimal index.
 In other words, if there are more than 1 duplicated numbers, return the number for which the second occurrence has a smaller index than the second occurrence of the other number does.
-If there are no such elements, return -1.
+If there are no such elements, return `-1`.

 First Duplicate w/ Set